NeverSinkDev/NeverSink-Filter/README.md

 --------------------------

 The website *[filterblade.xyz](http://www.filterblade.xyz)* is the user-friendly and recommended way to download, install and simulate (lootsimulator!) the filter.

-You can also modify it, without any code knowledge and merge changes you've made with the latest filter version.
+You can also modify the filter there, without any code knowledge and merge changes you've made into new versions.

 --------------------------